Pancakes are the perfect breakfast – or breakfast for dinner.

 Other Ways To Store Leftover Pancake Batter

-Your pancake batter will only last about 3 days in the refrigerator, so freezing is a good shout.
+Your pancake batter will only last about three days in the refrigerator, so freezing is a good shout.

 However, if you do choose to refrigerate your leftover pancake batter, just make sure you store it in an airtight container.